netbox-community/netbox/docs/models/circuits/circuitgroupassignment.md

 ### Priority

-A value between 0 and 255 indicating the circuit's priority for being elected as the master/primary node in the group.
+A selection (Primary, Secondary, Tertiary) indicating the circuit's priority for being elected as the master/primary node in the group.